Luisvacson/Frogst/README.md

 1.New Chapters including new monster and new BGM.

 2. !
-Bug to feacher: In current version, if you keep going into the barrier, you'll get stuck on it.
+Bug to feature: In current version, if you keep going into the barrier, you'll get stuck on it.

    But now it will become a feather: CLIMBING.